An-Error94/Handy-Scripts/@document-polyfill/Instruction.md

 where `domainSpecialString` is a special string specifying the desired domain as follows:

-You should write all domains according to their decreasing importance in the hierarchy, including the top-level domain, i.e. in the reverse order of their occurrence in the address; each of them should be separated by a dash:`-` If the connector is part of a domain name, replace it with a `^`.
+You should write all domains according to their decreasing importance in the hierarchy, including the top-level domain, i.e. in the reverse order of their occurrence in the address; each of them should be separated by a dash:`-`.
+If the dash is part of a domain name, replace it with a `^`.

 For example: